Protein pills are perfect for anyone searching for a quicker and easier alternative to protein powder.

 If the powder isn’t easily soluble, get ready to be greeted with large globs of undissolved goo in your mouth.

-The other option of course would be to eat copious amounts of chicken or red meat or eggs every single meal of the day.
+The other option of course would be eating protein enriched foods like chicken or red meat or eggs every single meal of the day.

 But you’d have to count calories and keep an eye on your saturated fat intake.